RedHatQE/carbon/README.md

  * `tests/flake8-report.txt` - Lint report (PEP8, etc)
  * `tests/junit-report.xml` - Test results in JUnit format (good for Jenkins display)
  * `tests/coverage-report/index.html` - Coverage report

+If your code introduces a new package needed by Carbon.
+Please read the short synopsis below to see where you should declare the package name/version:

+**setup.py**

+Carbon's setup.py module declares packages needed by carbon in order to run.
+What does this mean?
+If you were to install carbon (pip install carbon) in a fresh environment.
+It would install all of its required package dependencies.

+**requirements.txt**

+Carbon's requirements.txt declares packages needed by carbon for development purposes only.
+What does this mean?
+If you wanted to run carbon's unit tests you would need to install the packages declared inside the requirements.txt.
+This file contains packages such as sphinx or nose as an example.
+They are not required in order to run carbon.

 Happy hacking!